 Don’t go borrow a friends old skis or pick up a random set of used old equipment.
 Newer designed skis are much easier to turn and stop.
 Old gear will make both harder to learn and less safe.
 Nothing will ruin your skiing experience faster than an injury from bindings that didn’t release when you fell using hard to turn skis.

 If it’s your first time how do you know you will enjoy it enough to go again?
 We all hope everyone who tries skiing will become a life long lover of the mountains.
 Sadly this isn’t true.
 Until you’ve skied enough times to know you’re in it for the long haul, you should stick to rentals.
 See our article on renting vs buying skis to learn more.

 Helmets are very important and you should wear one skiing.
 Most ski resorts will rent helmets along with skis, boots, and poles.
 Get one and wear it.
 One of my close ski friends got a concussion standing around at the bottom of the mountain by the ski lift.
 An out of control skier ran him down.
 Accidents happen and you never know when.

 2 – Ski pants

-If you want to enjoy skiing, you will want to wear some kind of insulated snow pants.
+If you want to enjoy skiing, you will want to wear some kind of insulated snow pant.
 Can’t I just ski wearing jeans?
 Skiing in jeans is one of the worst, cold, miserable experiences you can have.
 If it’s your first time skiing, you’re going to fall.
 When you fall wearing jeans or anything else made of cotton, they are going to immediately soak up a bunch of snow.
 The snow is going to freeze inside the jean material.
 Your legs and butt are going to be cold for the rest of the day.